jonnonz1/nz-statute-book/acts/public/2004/foreshore-and-seabed-act-2004.md

   (d) prescribing any duties or powers to be exercised by wardens for the purpose of performing their functions:
   (e) prescribing the means (including, without limitation, identity cards or badges, or both) by which wardens are to be identified:
   (f) providing for any other matters contemplated by this Act or necessary for giving it full effect.
-(2) Regulations made under subsection (1) must be made on the advice of the Minister of Justice, after consultation with the Minister of Conservation and the Minister of Maori Affairs.
+(2) Regulations made under subsection (1) must be made on the advice of the Minister of Justice, after consultation with the Minister of Conservation and the Minister of Māori Affairs.

 ### 99 Rules governing applications to High Court
 (1) Every application to the High Court made under this Act must be by filing an originating application.
 (2) Rules not inconsistent with this Act may be made under section 51C of the Judicature Act 1908 to regulate the practice and procedure of the High Court or the Court of Appeal or the Supreme Court in relation to any application to the High Court under this Act.

-### 100 Provision saving Maori reservations
+### 100 Provision saving Māori reservations
-(1) This section applies if, before the commencement of this section, any land that is in the public foreshore and seabed has been set apart as Maori reservation—
+(1) This section applies if, before the commencement of this section, any land that is in the public foreshore and seabed has been set apart as Māori reservation—
-  (a) by the Chief Executive of Te Puni Kokiri under section 338 of Te Ture Whenua Maori Act 1993:
+  (a) by the Chief Executive of Te Puni Kōkiri under section 338 of Te Ture Whenua Maori Act 1993:
-  (b) on application of the Minister of Maori Affairs under section 339 of Te Ture Whenua Maori Act 1993:
+  (b) on application of the Minister of Māori Affairs under section 339 of Te Ture Whenua Maori Act 1993:
-  (c) upon the express recommendation of the Maori Land Court under section 340 of Te Ture Whenua Maori Act 1993.
+  (c) upon the express recommendation of the Māori Land Court under section 340 of Te Ture Whenua Maori Act 1993.
-(2) A Maori reservation referred to in subsection (1) must be treated as if it were a specified freehold interest for so long as it is set apart under section 338, or section 339, or section 340 of Te Ture Whenua Maori Act 1993.
+(2) A Māori reservation referred to in subsection (1) must be treated as if it were a specified freehold interest for so long as it is set apart under section 338, or section 339, or section 340 of Te Ture Whenua Maori Act 1993.
-(3) In this section, Maori freehold land and General land have the same meaning as in section 4 of Te Ture Whenua Maori Act 1993.
+(3) In this section, Māori freehold land and General land have the same meaning as in section 4 of Te Ture Whenua Maori Act 1993.

 ### 101 Status of existing and future agreements between Crown and claimant groups
 (1) To avoid doubt, nothing in this Act—
   (a) limits or otherwise affects the validity of an agreement entered into between the Crown and a claimant group to settle an historical Treaty of Waitangi claim; or
   (b) fetters the ability of the Crown to enter into any agreement with a claimant group in the future to settle an historical Treaty of Waitangi claim.
-(2) In this section, claimant group means a group of Maori that has entered into a binding settlement of its historical claims against the Crown under the Treaty of Waitangi.
+(2) In this section, claimant group means a group of Māori that has entered into a binding settlement of its historical claims against the Crown under the Treaty of Waitangi.

 ### 102 Relationship between local Acts and this Act
 (1) To avoid doubt, if a provision of a local Act is inconsistent with a provision of this Act, the provision of this Act prevails.